kristofferah/auto-wirecutter/README.md

 ✅ Automatically measures wire length
 ✂️ Cuts wire to user-defined length
-⚙️ Powered by microcontroller-based control (e.g. Arduino/ESP32)
+⚙️ Powered by microcontroller-based control (e.g. Arduino/ESP32) or RaspberryPi
 🛠️ Includes hardware schematics, firmware, and optional PC control interface

 The system is designed for small-scale production environments or labs where repeated and precise wire cutting is needed.